Zendesk Connector Localize Images

 The basic approach works like this:

 If you want an image to be localized, update the file name of the source language version of the image to have the source language locale ID in its name.
 When Smartling detects that the source content has images with this convention, it will look for a version of the image file with the target locale ID and if found it will use that image in the localized version of the article that is published to Zendesk.
 If an image doesn’t use the naming convention or if a specific target language doesn’t have a corresponding localized version, then that target language will simply use the same image as the original.

-It’s important to use this feature if you want localized images because it is not recommend that you make any edits to the localized content in Zendesk when Smartling is being used to translate the content.
+It’s important to use this feature if you want localized images because it is not recommended that you make any edits to the localized content in Zendesk when Smartling is being used to translate the content.
 Any changes made to the localized content directly in Zendesk may be lost whe Smartling updates the localized content updates can be triggered automatically or manually depending on your configuration.
 Smartling will always overwrite the localized content no matter what its state is.
 Using this feature and convention will save you the trouble of needing to manually assign localized images and make sure they will always be used no matter what updates are made to the content translations in Smartling.